Fred-org/FRED-docs/source/Control/Delivery Manager.rst

 The delivery manager takes care of the steps corresponding to an irradiation plan.
 There are two main categories of operations: the geometry transformations and the delivery of particles.
 Each delivery step consists in a preparatory phase, where the geometry is transformed, followed by a series of delivery actions.
 The directives found in the input file are parsed in sequential order.

 .. index::  !
-Geometry transformation
+Geometry transformation, transform:

 Geometry transformation
 -----------------------

 These directives allow to move, shift, and rotate regions or groups of regions.
 By default, all transformations are performed with respect to the *global* (room) frame of reference.
-You can also specify a different frame of reference (FoR), so for instance you can rotate the phantom around itself, shift it sideways with respect to another region, etc. The general syntax is:
+You can also specify a different frame of reference (FoR), so for instance you can rotate the phantom around itself, shift it sideways with respect to another region, etc. The general syntax for the **transform:** directive is:

 .. code-block:: python